Margaret Rodgers (deaconess): Academic life

 Rodgers moved to Sydney to study, and gained a Bachelor of Arts degree from Sydney University.
 She then undertook a diploma of theology, completed in 1963 with first class honours.
 She was ordained as a deaconess of the Anglican Church in 1970.
 From 1965 to 1978, she taught History and Divinity at Meriden School for Girls at Strathfield and Abbotsleigh School for Girls at Wahroonga.
 From 1973 to 1975 she was warden at Church of England Women's Hall, Glebe.
-From 1969–73 she was a tutor at Deaconess House, (now known as Mary Andrews College), then became Vice-Principal and in 1976 succeeded Mary Andrews as principal, until 1985, providing pastoral care for female students who attended Moore Theological College and Sydney University.
+From 1969–73 she was a tutor at Deaconess House, (later known as Mary Andrews College), then became Vice-Principal and in 1976 succeeded Mary Andrews as principal, until 1985, providing pastoral care for female students who attended Moore Theological College and Sydney University.
 Rodgers lectured at Moore College in Church History.

 Archbishop Glenn Davies described Rodgers as being "passionate about women's ministry and particularly the order of deaconesses".
 Rodgers never sought to become ordained as a priest, which would have necessitated her leaving the Diocese of Sydney, to which she was committed and where she had a wide and effective lay ministry.
 While supporting women in lay ministry, Rodgers also gave her support and encouragement to those women who chose to leave the diocese to seek ordination as priests elsewhere.